liferay/liferay-central-test-2/modules/util/portal-tools-db-upgrade-client/README.markdown

 **upgrade:help** - displays upgrade commands

-**upgrade:check** - list upgrades that need have not started or failed to complete
+**upgrade:check** - lists upgrades that need have not started or failed to complete

 **upgrade:execute _{module_name}_** - executes upgrade for that module